Machado's homer lifts Padres past Astros | Sports-Games

 Machado's homer lifts Padres past Astros

-Manny Machado hit a two-run homer in the eighth Sunday afternoon to break a 3-3 tie and lead the streaking San Diego Padres to a 5-3 win over the visiting Houston Astros at Petco Park.
-The Padres seventh straight win completed a three-game sweep of the Astros.
-It is the Padres longest winning streak since 2013.
+Manny Machado hit a two-run home run in the eighth Sunday afternoon to break a 3-3 tie and lead the streaking San Diego Padres to a 5-3 win over the visiting Houston Astros at Petco Park.
+The Padres' seventh straight win completed a three-game sweep of the Astros.
+It is the Padres' longest winning streak since 2013.

 San Diego used the equivalent of a bullpen start to out-duel Padres nemesis Zack Greinke.
 Right-hander Craig Stammen (3-1), the fifth of six Padres pitchers, retired all four Astros he faced to earn the win.
 Emilio Pagan picked up his second save of the season -- and his second of the series -- with a perfect ninth.